AMReX-Astro/Castro/Docs/source/FlowChart.rst

 .. math:: \Ub^{n+1,(c)} = \Ub^{n+1,(b)} + \frac{\dt}{2} [\Sb(\Ub^{n+1,(c)}) - \Sb(\Ub^n)]

-Castro also supports radiation.
-This part of the update algorithm only deals with the advective / hyperbolic terms in the radiation update.
+If we are including radiation, then this part of the update algorithm only deals with the advective / hyperbolic terms in the radiation update.

 Here is the single-level algorithm.
 The goal here is to update the